-Analyzing SEO metrics can help you better understand why your website is performing the way it is and fix any problems or weak points you notice.
+Analyzing SEO metrics can help you better understand why your website is performing the way it is and allows you to fix any problems or weak points you notice.
 Not to mention, the effectiveness of your website directly affects your business now that everything’s gone digital.

 Why Should You Monitor SEO Metrics?

 - To find errors.
-Running a site SEO audit can show you any mistakes in SEO that are impacting your website’s health.
-If you never measured any SEO metrics or never ran site audits, you’d never know what needed fixing and so you’d never improve.
+Running an SEO site audit can show you any mistakes or technical errors that are impacting your website’s health.
+If you never measured any SEO metrics or never ran site audits, you’d never know what needed fixing and, therefore, would never improve.

 - To strengthen your website.
-Along with finding errors comes fixing those errors strengthening your website.
+Along with finding errors comes fixing those errors to strengthen your website.
 A strong website produces good results and more conversions.

 - To generate traffic.
 Traffic is a huge tell of whether your website’s SEO is working.
 Generating more traffic means more leads and sales.
 Keeping track of your organic traffic allows you to strategically bring more visitors to your website.

 - To see what’s working.
 If you don’t track SEO KPIs, you won’t truly know what tactics are working well for your small business.
-If you don’t know if your organic search visibility is improving, how will you ever feel confident lowering your PPC spends?
+What types of content are ranking well?
+Are you reaching your target audience?
+If you don’t know if your organic search visibility is improving, how will you ever feel confident lowering your PPC spending?

 The Most Important SEO Performance Metrics